From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Results

 \subsection{Ablation Study}

-The proposed synthesis loop combines three components: (i) a MinHash--Jaccard novelty filter that removes text-level near-duplicates, (ii) a first-epoch accuracy threshold of 40\% for selecting high-quality models, and (iii) iterative LoRA fine-tuning of the LLM on accepted self-generated architectures.
-To isolate the contribution of each component to the behavior reported in Section~\ref{sec:results}, three ablation variants are considered, each removing one ingredient: generation without the novelty filter, generation without the performance-based accuracy threshold, and a non-iterative baseline without cycle-wise fine-tuning.
-Across all ablations, the prompt template, decoding configuration, and evaluation protocol are kept identical to the main setting.
+The proposed synthesis loop combines three components: (i) a MinHash--Jaccard novelty filter, (ii) a first-epoch accuracy threshold of 40\%, and (iii) iterative LoRA fine-tuning.
+To isolate the contribution of each, three ablation variants are considered, each removing one ingredient.
+Across all ablations, the prompt template, decoding configuration, and evaluation protocol are kept identical.
+Table~\ref{tab:ablation_table} summarizes the results; detailed per-ablation analyses are provided in Suppl.~\S F.